ulan/javascript-agent-memory/explainer.md

 ## Security Considerations

-An implementation of the API should account only the JavaScript objects that the calling JavaScript agent can access.
+An implementation of the API should account only the JavaScript objects that the calling context can access.
-That is the objects that can be read or called from one of the realms of the agent.
+That is the objects that can be read or called from the current realm.
 Additionally, the implementation is free to account internal system objects on the JavaScript heap that are necessary for supporting the accounted JavaScript objects (e.g. backing stores of arrays, hidden classes, closure environments, code objects) as long as that does not leak foreign origin information.

 If the implementation cannot guarantee that the result is not tainted with foreign origin information, then it is allowed to throw a `SecurityError` exception.